dpgmediamagazines/django-arctic/docs/reference.md

 ### `tool_links`

-list of links with the format `('name', 'url')`, not connected to the table data.
+list of links with the format `('name', 'url', 'icon')`, not connected to the table data.

 ### `tool_links_icon`